wandelbotsgmbh/nova-rerun-bridge/README.md

 # nova rerun bridge

 Showcases [rerun.io](https://rerun.io) integration into nova.

-It visualizes the current state of the motion groups, safety zones, collision objects and planned trajectories.
+It visualizes:

+- robot
+- trajectory
+- dh parameters of robot
+- collision model of robot
+- safety zones of the robot controller
+- collision objects defined in the collision store

 Install the app with the nova cli tool by running: